Yippieh, your starter package from orderbird has just arrived? Awesome, let's get you all set up!

 - If you have made sure of this, follow the steps as described above in "Step 3: Connect to the new network".

-Everything’s up and running?
-If not, send us an email to email@example.com.
+If not, email us to email@example.com.
 We will be happy to help you!

 Go to Step 2, my.orderbird.